 Remember women are at a greater risk of foot stress fractures than men, due to thinning of the bones which is the result of decreased bone density over time caused by many health issues from poor eating habits to osteoporosis, and this can increase the risk of stress fractures.

 Here are some neuroma treatments you can try to relieve the pain, just watch the video below for some ways to deal with your foot issues.
 If this doesn’t work, then I would consult a doctor for further examination of the problem.

 THIS HURTS!
 What hurts…: my left foot on the bottom between my toe and second finger. what hurts is a nerve in my toe that runs through the bottom middle of my foot. it feels like my foot is split in half throught the inside.
 How you hurt it…: i …

 Metatarsal Pain is one of the most common foot complaints.
 This is most common amongst athletes who run because this is an injury of the ball of the foot area, which is associated with physical activity and overuse.

 Also found in older people due to the overuse and break down of the cartilage when aging and osteoarthritis is one condition that can develop over time.

-Correcting poor posture exercises can take on many forms of chronic back pain before we do anything about it, we need to.
-It all starts when your young, do you remember your mom telling you sit up straight.
+Correcting can take on many forms of chronic back pain before we do anything about it, we need to.
+It all starts when you’re young, do you remember your mom telling you sit up straight.
 To be well you will need to practice good posture all the time, all the way through adulthood, but for those who have poor posture can still work on correcting this by doing a few simple exercises on a daily basis.